ESL-Displays - Post Run Analysis

 Several plots may be specified and the variables to be displayed in each selected from the variables from any of the loaded display files.
 This allows the comparison of results from different ESL-Studio sessions, or with experimental data converted to display file format.

 The "Details" button invokes a Variable Details dialog which allows you to select the runs for a variable to be plotted against the runs of the independent variable.
-It is recommended that you select variables with runs with the same number of data points as those for the independent variable.
+For variables that are not in the primary display file (for which a superimposed run will be plotted), it allows you to change the superimposed run's independent variable from its own display file.
 This dialog also allows you to set or change an annotation for the variable.
 This dialog can also be invoked by double-clicking a variable name.

 The "Properties" button invokes a Properties dialog to allow you set up features for the the plot, including title, axis properties and how the data points will be plotted.